fsvreddit/evasion-guard/README.md

 A Devvit app to either remove comments from or ban users who have been detected by Reddit for ban evasion using the native Ban Evasion Detection tools.

-I **strongly** advise that the "ban" option is only used if the detection is in High Confidence mode.
-If you use it when in Low Confidence mode there is a high chance of false positives.
+This app only acts on ban evasion reports that are detected to be High Confidence.
+Low confidence ban evasion reports are prone to false positives.

 The app does not ban the user immediately when Reddit filters the comment or post.
 There is a short delay of approximately ten seconds to allow the mod log to be written fully, so it is possible that you will occasionally see Ban Evasion entries in the modqueue.